This article will cover the following:

 To add an attribute:

-- Go to Configuration > Attributes in the left menu
+- Go to Administration > Attributes in the left menu

 - Click on the black Add attribute button to the right of your screen

 - Select the type of attribute you’d like to add and give it a title